Lived Experience Panel

 During the third session, the Panel advised and gave feedback on the delivery of the longitudinal study outcome questionnaire and shared views on strategies to support the recruitment and retention of participants.
 Informing and influencing the activities of the research project is a crucial role of the Panel.
 This activity was also important to set the tone for ongoing engagement recognising the importance and value of individual expertise and perspective in the project.

-There are a number of approaches being used in the development and facilitation of the Lived Experience Panel to promote inclusivity, empowerment and mutually beneficial engagement.
-We will share our resources on this page throughout the project to showcase the work of the Panel and provide learning for others engaging in PPI activities within research.
+Publications will be shared under resources throughout the project to showcase the work of the Panel and provide learning for others engaging in PPI activities within research.

 To read our learning from the Panel so far, please see the blogs listed below: